 47 and genetics.
 This has motivated the development of detailed structural image atlases of the

 48 mouse brain.
-Notable examples include the Allen Brain Atlas and Coordinate Frameworks
+Notable examples include the Allen Brain Atlas and Common Coordinate Frameworks

 49 (AllenCCFv3),13 the Waxholm Space,14 and more recently, the Developmental Common Co-